 We are a full-service estate agent and we sell all over the UK for a one-off flat fee of £795 Inc VAT, not the 1.3% plus VAT you would pay a high-street agent (around £3,000 to £4,000 on the average UK house).

 Disruption: Technology allows us to sell all over the UK from one location, so although we have local property directors in your area who know the market, we don’t spend your money on expensive offices, shiny Mini’s and designer suits.
-This lack of expensive outgoings means we also don’t employ the small print style tactics of the high-street sector such as sole agency agreements.
+This lack of expensive outgoings means we also don’t employ the small print style tactics of the high-street sector.
 We offer a transparent service, with a low fixed fee, that focuses on the benefit of the seller, not the agent.

 Valuation and Listing